-After Clarence Seedorf brought down the curtain on his playing career on Tuesday, it is time to reflect on the unique achievements of the former Netherlands midfielder.
-The only man to have won the UEFA Champions League with three different clubs – AFC Ajax, Real Madrid CF and AC Milan – Seedorf considers himself to have a special bond with Europe's premier club competition.
+The only player to have won the UEFA Champions League with three different teams – Ajax, Real Madrid and AC Milan – Clarence Seedorf considers himself to have a special bond with Europe's premier club competition.

-Seedorf made his first-team debut on 28 October 1992, coming on for current Ajax coach Frank de Boer in a cup match against VVV Venlo.
-He became the club's youngest Eredivisie debutant in November that year at the age of 16 years, seven months and 28 days, and soon became a crucial member of the golden generation.
-Guided by veterans Danny Blind and Frank Rijkaard, this was a youthful outfit that included future stars such as the De Boer twins, Seedorf, Edgar Davids, Jari Litmanen and Patrick Kluivert, and reached its peak in the 1994/95 UEFA Champions League.
+Still Ajax's youngest ever player in the Eredivisie, Seedorf broke into the side as a 16-year-old in October 1992 and became a crucial member of the golden generation.
+Guided by veterans Danny Blind and Frank Rijkaard, this was a youthful outfit featuring future stars such as the De Boer twins, Edgar Davids, Jari Litmanen and Patrick Kluivert.
+It reached its peak in the 1994/95 UEFA Champions League.

-Two 2-0 group stage victories against Milan boded well and Louis van Gaal's charges repeated the trick in the final, defeating the Rossoneri 1-0 courtesy of substitute Kluivert's late strike.
-"Everyone dreams of winning a European Cup final, and I was lucky to do so at just 19," said Seedorf.
-"As soon as I woke up [the day after the final] I felt different, strange, somehow special.
-We had a very talented young team, with a group of six or seven players who were the leaders of the squad.
-Some of us played together from very young and we felt like brothers."
+Two 2-0 group-stage victories against Milan boded well and Louis van Gaal's charges repeated the trick in the final, defeating the Rossoneri 1-0 courtesy of substitute Kluivert's late strike.
+"Everyone dreams of winning a European Cup final and I was lucky to do it at just 19," said Seedorf.
+"As soon as I woke up [the day after the final] I felt different, strange, somehow special."

-Seedorf left Ajax after that glorious night in Vienna, spending a solitary season at UC Sampdoria prior to moving to the Spanish capital.
-He tasted European success in his second campaign with Madrid, helping the Merengues to overcome holders Borussia Dortmund in the semi-finals.
-He then came up against former team-mate Davids in the decider against Juventus, held at their old stamping ground, the Amsterdam ArenA.
+Seedorf left Ajax after that glorious night in Vienna, spending a season with Sampdoria before moving to the Spanish capital.
+He tasted European success in his second campaign in Madrid, helping the Merengues oust holders Dortmund in the semis.
+The midfielder then came up against former team-mate Davids in the decider against Juventus, held at the Amsterdam ArenA.

-The showpiece was again settled by a solitary goal, Predrag Mijatović this time doing the damage midway through the second half to earn Madrid a first European Cup in 32 years.
+The showpiece was again settled by a solitary goal, Predrag Mijatović doing the damage midway through the second half to earn Madrid a first European Cup in 32 years.
 "It had become more than an obsession for the club," said Seedorf.
-"Every day we would go and eat in a restaurant and all everyone talked about was the final.
-Now I am going to have a party [in Amsterdam] and then again in Madrid!"
+"Every day we'd go and eat in a restaurant and all everyone talked about was the final.
+Now I'm going to have a party [in Amsterdam] and then again in Madrid!"

 2002/03 and 2006/07: AC Milan